-Americans are widely supportive of broad nondiscrimination protections for LGBTQ people.
-There have also been major legislative victories, including the 2001 vote to overturn the “Don’t Ask, Don’t Tell” policy that prohibited lesbian and gay members of the military from serving openly.
-And the landmark 2015 U.S. Supreme Court ruling in Obergefell v.
-Hodges, which made clear that LGBTQ people cannot be denied the right to marry, marked a significant legal win for equality.
-The U.S. Equal Employment Opportunity Commission (EEOC) has also interpreted Title VII of the Civil Rights Act of 1964 to include workplace protections for LGBTQ employees.
-Yet even with this progress, there is still much to be done to ensure that LGBTQ people are afforded equal treatment and equal rights in all areas of daily life.
+More than three in four Americans are supportive of broad nondiscrimination protections for LGBTQ+ people.
+There have been major legislative victories over the past several decades, including the 2010 vote to overturn the “Don’t Ask, Don’t Tell” policy that prohibited lesbian and gay members of the military from serving openly.
+The landmark 2015 U.S. Supreme Court ruling in Obergefell v.
+Hodges, which made clear that LGBTQ+ people cannot be denied the right to marry, marked a significant victory for equality.
+And in 2020, the Supreme Court held in Bostock v.
+Clayton County that Title VII of the Civil Rights Act of 1964 prohibits employment discrimination on the basis of sexual orientation and gender identity—an important clarification of workplace protections for LGBTQ+ employees.
+Yet, even with this progress, there is still much to be done to ensure that LGBTQ+ people are afforded equal treatment and equal rights in all areas of daily life.

-Lesbian, gay, and bisexual men and women are significantly more likely than their heterosexual peers to report employment discrimination, such as being fired from or denied a job, being denied a promotion, or receiving a negative evaluation.
-Discrimination, including discrimination based on cultural norms and gender stereotypes, persists, leaving many LGBTQ workers without recourse if they face pay discrimination or other forms of workplace discrimination.
-Transgender people also frequently experience workplace discrimination because of their gender identity, which harms their economic security.
+Lesbian, gay and bisexual people are significantly more likely than their heterosexual peers to report employment discrimination, such as being fired from or denied a job, being denied a promotion or receiving a negative evaluation.
+LGBT people of color are also more likely than white LGBT colleagues to experience workplace discrimination: 36% of LGBT employees of color reported verbal harassment in 2021 compared to 25% of white LGBT employees that same year.
+More than three-fourths of transgender people have experienced workplace discrimination because of their gender identity, which significantly harms their economic security.
+Discrimination—including discrimination based on cultural norms and gender stereotypes—persists, leaving many LGBTQ+ workers without recourse if they face pay discrimination or other forms of workplace discrimination.

-As with economic security and education, LGBTQ people face discrimination in many aspects of daily life, and current state laws provide only a patchwork of protections.
-For example, only 20 states provide explicit protections prohibiting discrimination based on sexual orientation and gender identity in public accommodations.
-An estimated 6.9 million LGBT people, ages 13 and older, live in states without statutes prohibiting sexual orientation and gender identity discrimination in public accommodations.
+LGBTQ+ people face discrimination in many aspects of daily life, and current state laws provide limited protections.
+Only 21 states and Washington, D.C. provide explicit protections prohibiting discrimination based on sexual orientation and gender identity in public accommodations such restaurants, hotels or public restrooms.
+An estimated 6.5 million LGBT people, ages 13 and older, live in states without statutes prohibiting sexual orientation and gender identity discrimination in public accommodations.